 Should you tip an esthetician?
 The answer is absolutely yes.
 Remember that your esthetician is providing you with a service, so you should always tip.
 What to tip for a facial is much like tipping a server at a restaurant.
 A 20% tip is good, but base it off the esthetician's performance.

 what to do after a facial

 A facial's results are only as good as how you maintain them – or how you take care of your skin at-home.
 And that's completely in your hands:

 Regardless of what type of facial you received, your esthetician should put together a specific at-home care agenda for you – so make sure you follow it.
-These directions are based on your skin concerns, your skin type, and any special instructions needed with the specific type of facial you've received.
-They will help continue and maximize the results you achieved during your facial.
+These directions are based on your skin concerns, your skin type and any special instructions needed with the specific kind of facial you've received.
+This will help continue and maximize the results you achieved during your facial.

 To ensure you get the best care possible, make sure to give your esthetician as much information as you can about your skin, lifestyle, and expectations.
 A good esthetician will work with you to help you achieve the skin you've always wanted.

 Since any pro facial is stimulating and detoxifying, you want to make sure to use sunscreen to protect the fresh skin revealed after the facial.
 If you spend time in the sun without a good sunscreen you'll get sun damage, which can negate the positive effects of the facial.